joe-c-29b/DataCleaning_withPython/README.md

 SnakeCase - template for python function to convert all columns to snake case

-valueCounts - templae for python function to output the value counts for all columns in a dataframe
+valueCounts - template for python function to output the value counts for all columns in a dataframe

+ClassificationReorder - python function for converting ACP classification types into acronyms and then ordering them alphabetically